Emotions run high as Poland prepares to hold a high-stakes national election

 Recent polls show Law and Justice has more support than any other single party, but not enough to reach the majority in Parliament it would need to govern alone.
 It could be forced to seek support from a far-right party, Confederation, that is hostile to Ukraine.

 The polls show that three opposition groups — Civic Coalition, Third Way and New Left — could together get a majority of seats in Parliament.
-The largest is the centrist Civil Coalition dominated by Donald Tusk, a former Polish prime minister and former European Union president.
+The largest is the centrist Civic Coalition led by Donald Tusk, a former Polish prime minister and former European Union president.

 Tusk has vowed to restore the rule of law and to rebuild ties with the EU that became severely strained under Law and Justice.
 The EU is withholding billions of euros in COVID-19 pandemic recovery funds from Warsaw, citing rule of law violations.